 The review's conclusions have certainly sparked much debate.
 "If diets rich in omega-3s were bad for humans, we would expect to see poor health in populations like the Japanese, Norwegians or especially people like the Greenland Eskimos-who routinely eat 9 to 14 grams of omega-3s each day-yet we see quite the opposite," says Doug Bibus, Ph.D., renowned omega-3 expert and faculty member at the Center for Spirituality and Healing at the University of Minnesota.
 Nine to 14 grams a day of omega-3 fats is equivalent to eating about 1.5 to 2.5 pounds of wild salmon.
 Daily.
 The Greenland Eskimo population has the lowest cardiovascular mortality in the world.

 So How Much is Safe?

-only around a quarter of a gram per day, there’s no need for most of us to be alarmed by scary headlines like “Hold the
+The U.S. Food and Drug Administration says a safe intake of EPA and DHA (combined total) is up to 3 grams daily.
+European guidelines state that a combined intake of up to 5 grams per day of EPA and DHA is safe.
+Since the average American consumes only around a quarter of a gram per day, there's no need for most of us to be alarmed by scary headlines like "Hold the Salmon."

 What Do We Do From Here?